mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

  ### Adjust the parameters

+ * bundle-trusty-vpn-roadwarrior

    With the `bundle-trusty-vpn.heat.yml` file, you will find at the top a section named `parameters`.
+The parameters which need to be set up are called:

-The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.
-This is within this same file that you can adjust the instance size by playing with the `flavor_name` parameter.
+   - `keypair_name`  Its value must contain a valid keypair with regards to your Cloudwatt user account.
+   - `flavor_name`  This is within this same file that you can adjust the instance size by playing with the  parameter. (default value: n1.cw.standard-1 )
+   - `server_cidr`  This is the /24 cidr of local subnet. (default value: 10.10.10.0/24 )
+   - `client_cidr`  This is the /24 cidr of target subnet. (default value: 20.20.20.0/24 )
+   - `COUNTRY`  This is the Certificate VPN parameter COUNTRY. (default value: FR )
+   - `CITY`  This is the Certificate VPN parameter CITY. (default value: Paris )
+   - `ORGANISATION`  This is the Certificate VPN parameter ORGANISATION. (default value: cloudwatt
+   - `EMAIL`  This is the Certificate VPN parameter EMAIL.( default value: contact@cloudwatt.com )
+   - `PROVINCE`  This is the Certificate VPN parameter PROVINCE.(default value: idf )

 ~~~ yaml
 heat_template_version: 2013-05-23